AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 ## Better interop with 3ds Max

 New level sync workflows let you automatically rebuild your 3ds Max scenes in Stingray.
 Once 3ds Max is linked to the Stingray editor, scene assets can be automatically or manually tagged, and then reproduced with the same layout in Stingray.
 Modifications you make to the assets in 3ds Max are then updated inside Stingray.
 This makes it easier to build, iterate, review and change scenes, without having to manually reproduce layouts in two tools.
+This workflow also brings more Vray material properties into the Stingray shader, ensuring your Vray materials look and feel the same in Stingray as they do in 3ds Max.
 See ~{ Level Sync with Maya, Maya LT, or 3ds Max }~.

 ![](../images/sr-to-3ds.png)